Copley School Association

 Young Shakespeare Company

 Thank you to the CSA for helping to part fund the cost of the Young Shakespeare Company visit.
 This gives our pupils in Years 5 and 6 the opportunity every year to watch, and get involved in, an immersive performance of a Shakespeare play.

-On Monday 15th October children in Year 5 and 6 enjoyed a performance and workshop session of ‘Macbeth’ led by the Young Shakespeare Company.
+On Monday 30th September children in Year 5 and 6 enjoyed a performance and workshop session of ‘Romeo and Juliet’ led by the Young Shakespeare Company.
 This provided children with a very engaging experience of Shakespeare.
 Thank you to the CSA!